Drivers’ Choice Awards

 Each year we roll out the red carpet for our annual Drivers' Choice Awards.
 These are the cars and trucks we would like to have parked in our driveway, or at least dream about owning if we won the lottery.
 We look at the factors mattering most to consumers - price, practicality, performance and fuel efficiency.
 Then our editorial staff selects the best models in a variety of lifestyle categories ranging from family sedan to luxury car, to large utilities and pickups.
 From that group, an overall best of the year is chosen.
 MotorWeek's Drivers' Choice Awards have been presented annually since 1983.

-Recognized as the best overall among winners in 13 lifestyle categories, the Chevrolet Corvette Stingray also won as “Best Sport Performance Car.”
-All Drivers’ Choice winners are featured on Motorweek.org, as well as on a special episode (#3323) of MotorWeek airing on public television stations beginning February 8, 2014, and on cable’s Velocity beginning February 18, 2014.
-MotorWeek and the 2014 Driver’s Choice Awards are nationally sponsored by RockAuto, Tire Rack, and DieHard.
+All Drivers’ Choice winners are featured on Motorweek.org, and will be appearing on a special episode (#3523) of MotorWeek airing on public television stations beginning February 12, 2016, and on cable’s Velocity beginning February 23, 2016.
+MotorWeek and the 2016 Driver’s Choice Awards are nationally sponsored by RockAuto and Tire Rack.

 Best of the Year

-And that’s why we chose the Chevrolet Corvette Stingray as the 2014 MotorWeek Drivers’ Choice Best of the Year.
+And that’s why the Volvo XC90 drives away as the MotorWeek 2016 Drivers’ Choice Best of the Year.

 Best Family Sedan

 The Chevrolet Malibu earned our Best Family Sedan award, but could have also walked away with a trophy for “most improved.”
 It clearly shows that GM has stepped things up bigtime in comfort, ergonomics, and driving dynamics.
 On top of that, a hybrid returns to the lineup, a full hybrid this time; rounding out a much more modern and youthful approach to Chevrolet’s long ignored midsize sedan.